SmKou/creative-writing-browser-editor/README.md

 Note: <loc> is location, formatted as d-c-n-p-s, and <loc:loc> is a range from one starting location to an ending location (start inclusive, end exclusive)

-	Commands
+**Commands**

 	- create
 	  new <c|s> <[chapter|scene]-title>
 	  :: new chapter or scene

 	- select
 	  slt <loc:loc>
-	  :: set reference location for next non-select action, does not require selection all at once
+	  :: set reference location for next non-select action does not require selection all at once
 	- mselect
 	  msl <loc:loc>
-	  :: set reference locations for next non-mselect action, does not require selection all at once
+	  :: set reference locations for next non-mselect action does not require selection all at once
+	- deselect
+	  dsl
+	  :: clear selected, both select and mselect defers initial locations to current location for next actions

 	- add
 	  :: write from end of current chapter (and scene)